 [65]4.1 Preparation of specimens for microscopic examination

 [66]Mites need to be cleared for morphological examination.
-Clearing can be accomplished with 85–92% lactic acid (suitable for recently collected specimens) or Nesbitt’s fluid (chloral hydrate 40 g, concentrated HCl (12 M) 2.5 mL, distilled water 25 mL, suitable for old alcohol-preserved specimens).
+Clearing can be accomplished by submerging the specimen in 85–92% lactic acid (suitable for recently collected specimens) or Nesbitt’s fluid (chloral hydrate 40 g, concentrated HCl (12 M) 2.5 mL, distilled water 25 mL, suitable for old alcohol-preserved specimens).
 The clearing process varies from specimen to specimen.
 It is advisable to check occasionally until the specimens become translucent.
 Specimens are mounted in Hoyer’s medium (chloral hydrate 200 g, crystalline gum arabic 30 g, glycerol 20 mL, distilled water 50 mL) or in Heinze-PVA medium (chloral hydrate 100 g, glycerol 10 mL, polyvinyl alcohol 10 g, distilled water 60 mL, 85–92% lactic acid 35 mL).
 Adult females are mounted dorsoventrally, but adult males should be mounted laterally to display the taxonomically informative characters of the aedeagus (male genitalia).
 The male specimens can be mounted as Henderson (2001) described or repositioned laterally by gently pushing the coverslip to one side.
-Slides are then labelled with the collection data (i.e., an accession number, locality, host, collector, and collection date) and then put on a hot plate at 70 °C for at least 20 minutes before identification.
+Slides are then labelled with the collection data (i.e., an accession number, locality, host, collector and collection date) and then put on a hot plate at 70 °C for at least 20 minutes before identification.
 A longer heating time (24 hr) on the hot plate is required to ensure the slides are completely stable before using immersion objectives.
-The slides should be completely stable before using immersion objectives.
-If the specimens are to be retained following identification (see section 5), the identified specimens are placed in an oven at 45–50°C for a few weeks until the medium is dry.
-For long-term storage, specimens mounted in Hoyer’s medium on microscope slides should be sealed with a sealant. (i.e., Glyceel or Euparol).
+If the specimens are to be retained following identification (see section 5), the identified specimens are placed in an oven at 45-50 °C for a few weeks until the medium is dry.
+For long-term storage, specimens mounted in Hoyer’s medium on microscope slides should be sealed with a varnish or paint sealant .(e.g., Glyptal® electrical insulating sealant)3 to prevent water from entering or leaving the mount. ).
 Detailed methods for mite specimen preparation and mounting are available in Walter and Krantz (2009).

 [68]4.2 Morphological characters of the family Tetranychidae